michelgrootjans/explaining-flow/readme.md

   - Cycle time: **1 day per story**
   - WIP: **1 story**

-#### scenario 2: a single developer working on a backlog with some randomness
+### A single developer working on a backlog with some randomness
 The developer now spends 1 day _on average_ for each story.
 This slight change shows that throughput and cycle time move in opposite directions.
 This is a direct illustration of [Little's law](https://en.wikipedia.org/wiki/Little%27s_law) which states that in a stable system, `throughput * cycle time = WIP`.
 This formula will be applicable to all the simulations.